Resource-Aware Quantum Programming with General Recursion and Quantum Control: The Programming Language

-\begingroup [1]{ } [1]{ } \endgroup In this section, we define the call-by-value operational semantics of $\lang$.
-Toward that end, we introduce the notions of pure terms and canonical form. \emph{Pure terms} are defined by the following syntax:
+In this section, we define the call-by-value operational semantics of $\hyrql$.
+As we are interested in resource analysis, we want to avoid reducing non-meaningful terms, e.g., a reduction of $t$ in $s + 0 \cdot t \ \equiv\ s$ is meaningless.
+Towards that end, we introduce \emph{canonical forms} (Definition~\ref{def:canonical}), which take care of removing ill-behaved terms before applying a reduction.
+It relies on \emph{pure terms}, which are defined by the following grammar: